lincolnthedev/AmongUsIRL/README.md

   - ➖ One Game at a Time (Per Server)
   - ➖ No Emergency Meetings

+The original artwork in this project is by South Seventh Software, LLC.

-Original Art 2020 © South Seventh Software, LLC
+Copyright (C) 2020 South Seventh Software, LLC